01 of 08

 - Cut two 2 x 4s to 92 inches in length.

-- Then cut one 2 x 4 into two pieces, each 44 inches in length.
+- Then cut one 2 x 4 into two pieces, 44 inches in length each.

 - With the table still in the upside-down position from the previous step, make a pencil mark 12 inches down from what will be the bottom of each leg.

 - Attach, using 1 1/2 inch screws driven through the outside face of the table leg and into the stringer.
-Drive two screws through each leg into each stringer (two into the end of the stringer and two into the side of the stringer).
+Drive two screws through each leg into each stringer.

 - Attach the opposite long stringer in the same manner.